-In 2010, Virgin Blue Airlines’ systems went down.
+Computer maintenance is an essential task for any successful business in 2020.
+A famous example of the need for computer maintenance is Virgin Blue Airlines’ in 2010 when their systems went down.
 The issue was a result of a hardware failure, which affected their internet bookings, reservations, check-in and boarding systems.
 The outage hampered their ability to do business for 11 days, thwarting the travel plans of 50,000 passengers who were scheduled to travel on 400 flights.
 The airline’s reservation management company had to pay Virgin Blue a cool $20 million in compensation, but the brand’s reputational damage was far greater than this.

-If the Virgin Blue incident teaches us anything, it is that downtime costs you money and damages your reputation.
+If the Virgin Blue incident teaches us anything, it is that neglecting computer maintenance leads to down downtime that ultimately costs you money and damages your reputation.
 This makes it ever more important to have the right computer maintenance policies in place to ensure that your hardware and software is always up and running.
-Here are four tasks we believe should be on every computer maintenance checklist:
+With this in mind, we’ve put together four tasks we believe should be on every computer maintenance checklist:

 1. Don’t forget to back up critical data

 Consider for a moment the PC, smartphone or laptop you are currently using at work.
 How much important business and customer data would you lose were something to happen to any of these pieces of hardware?
 Think about that for a second.
 Now, go and back up your data.
 And back up those back ups, like we did for Anya Hindmarch.
 You should have regular, scheduled backups so that you can add any new data that has been generated to these backups at predetermined times.
 The reality is that computers and servers crash, USBs get lost and systems are hacked – backups should be at the top of your computer maintenance strategy.